All Episodes

 Well, we'll have to leave it there, gentlemen.

-Enjoy your uh New Year's, most likely not in Times Square, I would imagine, since it's closed.
+Most likely not in Times Square, I would imagine, since it's closed.

-So uh that won't be happening at hell.
+So that won't be happening at all.

-We'd want to go there anyway.
+We want to go there anyway.

-So guys, uh appreciate it again.
+So guys, I appreciate it again.

-Thanks so much, and enjoy your new years.
+Thanks so much and enjoy your New Year's.

 And this is Joe Concha filling in for Sean Hannity.

-That's that should be pretty fun.
+That should be pretty fun.

 And your calls as well, 800-941-7326.